 *Mexican fence post and totem pole cactus have frost-sensitive tips.
 Consider covering the tips when the temperature drops to 25.

-Since whether a plant is a tree or a shrub can be subjective, I’ve included them on one chart.
-Many desert plants can be grown as either, depending on how they are pruned.
+Since the designation of tree or shrub can be subjective, I’ve included them on one chart.
+Many desert plants can be grown as either, depending on how it’s pruned.

 | Common Name | Scientific Name | ℉ |